Warehouse Automation Systems

 - Distribution centers that fluctuate the number of workers needed based on seasons.
 This is because less training is required for an employee to be able to pick properly.

-REB is highly knowledgeable and experienced in designing, engineering, and installing double deep rack systems.
+REB is highly knowledgeable and experienced in designing, engineering, and installing warehouse automation systems.
 As a systems integrator, we’ll work with you to provide a turnkey system.
 From engineering, design, products procurement, subcontractor management, install, and permitting support, REB handles it all for you.

 REB has a talented team of in-house project managers and engineers, all highly experienced in the material handling industry.
 We’ll work with you to make sure that your system is the best fit for your operation, installed and completed on-time and within budget.